mahmoudmohamedramadan/Awesome-PHP/README.md

 <p>Then copy & past the code in <a href="https://github.com/mahmoudmohamedramadan/Awesome-PHP/blob/master/app/CssToInlineStyles/index.php">CssToInlineStyles/index.php</a></p>

 ### AmPHP MySQL
-**We all know that PHP work synchronous execution, So if you send a query database then you should wait until database server response you in a blocking manner, So instead of sitting do nothing you can send the NEXT query database or do an HTTP call to an API**
+**We all know that PHP work synchronous execution, So if you send a query database then you should wait until the database server responds to you in a blocking manner, So instead of sitting do nothing you can send the NEXT query database or do an HTTP call to an API**
 <p>To install AmPHP MySQL package, run the NEXT command</p>

 ```